 Click here to see it in actionCons: Where Squibler Falls Short

 On the downside, Squibler has a few features that affect its quality as a writing tool for books.
-Here are the elements that we don’t like about Squibler:
+Here are the elements that I don’t like about Squibler:

 1. Pricey

-Squibler offers you multiple premium services if you subscribe—for $9.99 per month—including import and export features, Squibler editor, the ability to share work, templates, corkboard, notes for brainstorming, split screen, tracking, and goals.
+Squibler offers you multiple premium services if you subscribe—for $20/month or $16/month when billed annually—including import and export features, Squibler editor, the ability to share work, templates, corkboard, notes for brainstorming, split screen, tracking, and goals.

-However, probably one of the most annoying things about Squibler is its price, especially when compared to other writing apps that cost less and have even more impressive features than Squibler does.
+However, Squibler's price is likely to be a turn-off for some authors, especially when compared to other writing apps that cost less and have even more robust features than Squibler does.
 We’re not saying that Squibler is not worth it, we’re just saying that you should explore other cheaper options before you decide to subscribe to Squibler.

 You can also sign up for a 14-day trial to see if Squibler meets your expectations.
 To subscribe to the app or sign up for the 14-day trial, visit Squibler’s official website Here.